Ptujec/LaunchBar/Drafts/README.md

 <img src="01.jpg" width="726"/>

-The action is associated with [Drafts](https://getdrafts.com/), so you can simply select Drafts and press <kbd>space</kbd> to show your notes.
+The action is associated with [Drafts](https://getdrafts.com/), so you can simply select Drafts and press `space` to show your notes.
 Narrow down the results by typing as usual.

 ## Search Drafts